About the Program

 Program Eligibility

-• Be able to serve the entire length of the Kansas Legislative Session, which convenes the second Monday in January and typically concludes in early May for the state-level experience (approximately 15 hours per week);
+Be able to serve the entire length of the Kansas Legislative Session, for the state level experience, which may exceed K-State academic semester dates (minimum of 15 hours per week)

-• Be able to serve 8 to 12 weeks during the Washington, D.C., experience;
+Be able to serve a minimum of 10 to 12 weeks during the Washington, D.C., experience

-• Be able to attend all preparatory events in Manhattan prior to Washington, D.C., experience; and
+Attend all preparatory events in Manhattan prior to federal experience

 Program Benefits